foxbunny/dispatch-reducer/README.md

 The advantages of using this pattern are:

 - It is much simpler to set up: only one action and one reducer
-- The code that changes the state lives close te actual components that initiate the state change.
+- The code that changes the state lives close to the components that initiate the state change.

 One disadvantage of using this pattern is that it violates the principle of